790gradml/gradML/index.md

 ## Course Components

-We will have weekly lectures and problem sessions (schedule details can be found [here](/info/schedule/)); complementing those are written homework, small projects, a midterm and a final exam.
+We will have weekly lectures (schedule details can be found [here](/info/schedule/)); complementing those are written homework, small projects, a midterm, and a final exam.

 ## Course Number Change